ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Level: intrusion (first turret level)
 - [x] Edit turrets so they only shoot within π/2 radians of their eye (so they don’t shoot through the ground on which they sit)
 - [x] Make the player die if crushed by a sliding block? (touching wall on opposite sides, with at least 1 being a sliding block) OR make levels so crushing never happens (edit rail, add spikes)
+- [ ] Check if appearing islands are redrawn after they finish growing
+- [x] Add spikes to corridor in level 20